Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Conclusion

 \section{Conclusion}

 In this work, we introduce \methodname, a novel consistent graph-structured generative reranking framework.
-We identify the existence of the \textit{likelihood trap} in generative recommender systems and provide effective solutions.
-Specifically, we introduce a novel Graph-structured Decoder to alleviate the likelihood trap issue.
-This design preserves diverse sequences along district paths, thereby expanding the explored space during sequence generation.
-In addition, the graph transition mechanism effectively captures the complex item dependencies and offers flexible decoding pathways.
-This substantially improves the prediction accuracy.
-Furthermore, we construct a differentiable cascade system by incorporating the evaluator into the generator's training, serving as a judge, and guiding the generator toward a consistent direction with user preferences.
-We conduct extensive offline experiments to demonstrate the effectiveness of \methodname and online A/B tests on a popular video-sharing app, Kuaishou.
-Experimental results show that our \methodname significantly improves the generation quality and diversity.
-We further provide comprehensive ablation and analytical studies, including investigations on cross-list diversity, training objectives, decoder design, graph size, and efficiency comparison.
+To the best of our knowledge, we are the first to identify the existence of the \textit{likelihood trap} in generative recommender systems and provide effective solutions.
+Specifically, we first introduce a novel Graph-structured Model, which enables the generation of more diverse sequences by substantially expanding the decoding exploration space.
+Building on this, we explicitly model item dependencies via a learnable graph transition module to improve prediction accuracy.
+Furthermore, we propose a novel Consistent Differentiable Training method, which incorporates the evaluator into the generator's training to guide it toward alignment with user preferences.
+We conduct extensive offline and online experiments to demonstrate the effectiveness of \methodname, and the results show that it significantly improves both the quality and diversity of generated sequences.